singularityhacker/Content/Writing_on_GitHub.md

 3. An API for Agreement

    Git has the concept of requesting and accepting changes built into how it works in the form of pull requests.
-This acts as a kind of contract for what gets accepted from who.
-A shared google doc doesn’t capture that in the same way.
+This acts as a kind of contract for what gets accepted and from who.
+A shared google doc doesn’t capture that as powerfullly.

 4. Markdown